whitneyburton/portfolios/rc_module_3_redux_portfolio.markdown

 (feedback to me)

-### “Rob was a great team member.
+“Rob was a great team member.
 He communicated well with the status of his tasks and providing feedback on merge requests.
 He has solid programming skills and was fun to work with.
 Together we tackled some tasks and it was truly a successful collaborative effort.
 I would work on any project with Rob because he is professional, respectful and hard working."

 ## Community

-### I provided feedback to anyone who asked for it and continued to offer feedback to the Turing staff.
+I provided feedback to anyone who asked for it and continued to offer feedback to the Turing staff.
 I scaled back on the weekly survey's this module due in part to the fact that I felt I had repeated myself significantly and didn't have anything new to add.
 If I did have somethinng to add I would complete a survey.

 ### Playing a Part

 There were no opportunities for outreach this module that I was able to participate in   I did volunteer to be part of one that is coming up during the next module.

-One thing I did was work to connect with other 1503 students who were staying back to repeat the module, while also working to reachout to the new cohort.
+One thing I did was work to connect with other 1503 students who were staying back to repeat the module, while also working to reach out to the new cohort members.

-I also continue to connect with people from 1502 who had graduated, specifically sending job openings to those who I knew were looking for jobs as I came across them.
+I also continued to connect with people from 1502 who had graduated, specifically sending job openings to those who I knew were looking for jobs as I came across them.

+I attended two hiring events.
+One with Motorola Solutions and one with SchoolRunner in Boulder.

 ## Review